Introducing MSL Master - Mandarin as a Second Language

 Reasons Not to Learn Chinese

-For those who want to learn Chinese because they have to write academic papers on Chinese cultures or politics, think about nobody is going to read those papers anyway, it is the best not to learn Chinese.
-Choose a different language.
+For those who want to learn Chinese because they have to write academic papers on a foreign language, culture or politics, they should not learn Chinese.
+Choosing a different language will be more economical with both the time and effort.
+Given that nobody is going to read those academic papers anyway, there are even more reasons not to learn Chinese.

 For those who are lured by the beautiful Chinese calligraphy, they don’t need the knowledge of Chinese language to appreciate the art!
 So there is no need to learn Chinese.

-© 2020 MSL Master.
+© 2021 MSL Master.
 All Rights Reserved